Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 - those openings.

-There are some places that are specifically excluded from the definition of ‘workplace’, and therefore the general restrictions on smoking in workplaces do not apply.
+There are some places that are specifically excluded from the definition of ‘workplace’, and therefore the general restrictions on smoking and vaping in workplaces do not apply.
 These include passenger accommodation on ships and trains, and individual staff accommodation on ships and trains.

 Ships